Frequently Asked Questions

 It is often asked “how old do you have to be to have a verruca treated?”
 At Skin Revision, we can treat from the age of 6 upwards.
 If the individual is under 18, then a parent or guardian needs to be present.

 CryoPen Cryotherapy is a highly effective method for treating verrucas by freezing and destroying the affected tissue.
-CryoPen freezes the verruca at minus 89 degrees celcius.
+CryoPen freezes the verruca at minus 89 degrees celsius.
 This kills off the blood supply to the cells and vessels of the verruca.
 Over time, the verruca will shrink and fall off.
 Much of the internal parts of the verruca are taken out via the body’s own lymphatic system.

 The number of sessions varies, with many patients experiencing successful results after just one CryoPen treatment.
 Multiple sessions may be recommended and needed for stubborn verrucas.